Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - Converts month and year information into a datetime format.
 Sorts data chronologically for consistent visualization.
 - Saves the chart as a PNG file for further use

+### `Job_Posts_Pre_Post_ChatGPT.py`
+**Purpose**: This script analyzes job posts from the Y Combinator dataset to determine the proportion of job posts mentioning soft skills before and after the launch of ChatGPT (November 2022).
+The goal is to identify trends and changes in how often soft skills are referenced in job posts over time.

+**Key Functionality**:
+- Reads nested job post data from a JSON file
+- Searches job post comments for mentions of soft skills using a predefined dictionary of keywords.
+- Splits the data into pre-ChatGPT (before November 2022) and post-ChatGPT (November 2022 and onward) based on the job post dates
+- Calculates the proportion of job posts mentioning at least one soft skill compared to the total number of job posts for each month-year
+- Plots the trends of soft skill mentions over time, with separate lines for pre- and post-ChatGPT periods
+- output name:soft_skills_pre_post_chatgpt_chart.png

 # result

 ### `HTML_All_Titles.json`